Our mission is to build a bridge between racial, cultural, educational, and economic divisions within the community.

 Progress On Our 2021-2022 Capital Campaign

-We have set a capital campaign goal of raising $250,000 over a two-year period; immediate priorities include enhancing our food and feeding programs and expanding our thrift store retail space.
-Your generous contributions to our capital campaign with lending provided by Carmine State Bank have allowed us to move forward with Phase 1 of our expansion and acquire the Bethany Christian Church property.
-The temporary relocation of the thrift store to the church building provides the opportunity for increased revenue for funding our ministries for children, seniors, and the food insecure.
+The goal is to raise $250,000 over a two-year period; immediate priorities include enhancing our food and feeding programs and expanding our thrift store retail space.
+Your generous contributions with lending provided by Carmine State Bank have allowed us to move forward with Phase 1 of our expansion.
+The temporary relocation of the thrift store to 307 North Brazos provides the opportunity for increased revenue for funding our ministries.

 To continue our movement forward, we need your financial support.
-Won’t you join us in giving to our capital campaign?
+Won’t you join us in giving?
 Donations can be made: